Q. Are there any tips for putting the submission together?

 Q. The Investment Team of the Year category states that details of a "Medium Risk" strategy should be provided, but what does "Medium Risk" mean in the context of the STEP Awards?

 A. Please follow the methodology of a medium risk portfolio as used by the MPI Indices.
 This method focuses on maximum drawdown and volatility expectations of a portfolio over a full market cycle under "normal" market conditions.
-By way of guidance, due to the increased volatility experienced in 2020, portfolios in the medium risk category typically experienced volatility of between 5% and 8% p.a. over the submission period (Jan 2017-Dec 2019).
+By way of guidance, due to the increased volatility experienced in 2020, portfolios in the medium risk category typically experienced volatility of between 6% - 10% over the submission period (Jan 2018-Dec 2020).

 Q. We already contribute our performance data to MPI; can you just use the same data?